arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

   - It can be used both as a host and as a device.
   - ESD protection.

-### Half Speed Micro-USB Portenta Half-speed USB Is Connected To The Micro-USB Connector
+### Half Speed Micro-USB Portenta Half-Speed USB Is Connected To The Micro-USB Connector
   - Useful to program the Portenta board via a micro-usb cable.
   - It can be used to power the Portenta board while the 24V power supply is off.
   - ESD protection.